You Know it’s Way Too Cold When…

 And that is without the wind-chill factor.

 Of course, since I’m now a true Canadian, I then proceeded on going out for a walk, as usual.
-I bundled up well: winter coat, gloves, a scarf covering my mouth and nose, and I was just fine.
+I bundled up well: winter coat, gloves, and a scarf covering my mouth and nose, and I was just fine.

 Okay, my nose was very red when I got home and it took me five minutes to feel my fingers again.
 And a hot shower to warm up.